material-table-core/core/.github/pull_request_template.md

 ## Additional Notes

-This is optional, feel free to follow your hearth and write here :)
+This is optional, feel free to follow your heart and write here :)